Mohamed-abdalazez/Play.With.Jenkins/README.md

   <img alt="Getting Started" src="assets/Getting_Started.png">

-    - After that, you will see this GUI to customize Jenkins.
+    - After that, you will see GUI to customize Jenkins.
 Plugins extend Jenkins with additional features to support many different needs.
     - After Installation, Create the First Admin User.
     - Congratulations!.